 Round Table 2 - ALTERNATIVE DISPUTE RESOLUTION - Don’t Be Afraid of the Hourly Rate or the Alternative Fee Arrangement: Put Together the Right Team and the Right Incentives

 - Jo Beth Earl, Allianz Global Corporate & Specialty

-- Angela Kopet, Carlock, Copeland and Stair, LLP
+- Angela Kopet, Copeland, Stair, Valz & Lovell, LLP